Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 </figure>

 Let's now switch to using containers on LUMI.
-This section is about using containers on the login nodes and compute nodes.
+This section is about using HPC containers on the login nodes and compute nodes and not about building containers for and using containers on LUMI-K, the small OpenShift Kubernetes cloud partition, which delivers less than 0.8% of LUMI's CPU compute power and has no GPUs.
-Some of you may have heard that there were plans to also have an OpenShift Kubernetes container cloud platform for running microservices but at this has not materialised yet and was also never meant to be a big compute resource.

 In this section, we will